Waltari10/diet_helper_cv/README.md

 TODO:
 - Allow linking by users to specific search terms
-- Figure out which language to show initially to user
+- Which language to show initially to user?
-- Remember which language user picked
 - Make it easier to make changes to foods
 - Add google analytics
 - Add google search console